Novu Wellness Mental Health

 • In rare cases: seizures

-These can be scary but they’re avoidable with slow, professional tapering support.
+These can be scary, but they’re avoidable with slow, professional tapering support.

 Antidepressant Discontinuation Symptoms